Warforged of Eska

 The homeland of the rock gnomes of Eska served as the opening battlefields of the Kinslayer Wars.
 It was to no fault of the gnomes, though, just an unlucky fluke of geography that placed them between the mori’edhel, taur’edhel, and the mith’edhel when hostilities erupted.

-Fleeing, the gnomes have spent the last couple millennium as wanderers, scavengers and inventors.
+Fleeing, the gnomes have spent the last couple centuries as wanderers, scavengers and inventors.
 Many of their successful inventions have combined magic and technology in ways to improve the gnomish lifestyle.
 Most of these have been exported to other races, which many have learned to copy and build.
-The gnome’s two most successful creations are closely guarded secrets and are the core of gnomish defence.
+The gnome’s two most successful creations are closely guarded secrets and are the core of gnomish defense.
 Their crawlers are kept as gnomish exclusive vehicles.
 The warforged, on the other hand, have proven the biggest money maker.
 First used as “gnomish muscle”, both to protect and perform manual labor.
 Since their creation, the gnomes have sold untold numbers of warforged to act as laborers, guards, scouts, soldiers and mercenaries.

 On most other worlds, the warforged are a young race.
 On Eska the earliest models were created after the start of the Kinslayer Wars, nearly two thousand years ago.
 A handful of those originals are still around.